 I’ve seen Cefalu described in several places as having some of Sicily’s best beaches, and we could definitely see why.
 It was beautiful!
 Though the water seemed noticably colder than at Fontane Bianche for reasons that I assume are Science.

-We stayed in what I thought was a regular (apartment-style) hotel that I found on hotels.com — Royal Sea House — as I couldn’t find an AirBnB that was calling to me.
+We stayed in what I thought was a regular (apartment-style) hotel that I found online — Royal Sea House — as I couldn’t find an AirBnB that was calling to me.
 Once we got there it, it seemed pretty much like an AirBnB set up as the Royal Sea House turned out to be several apartments in a larger apartment complex — but we loved it.
 Perfect location, very comfortable and super-nice owners.
+I seriously can’t recommend this place enough!
+If you are going there, definitely check it out.

 It was only a one-bedroom with a sofa bed in the living room for the kids, but it ended up being perfect for us and super comfortable and convenient.
 It was very close to the beach, a bunch of great restaurants and the old part of the city.
 After taxes and fees were factored in, it ended up averaging out to be about $140 per night; not ideal, but not bad at all for such a nice place and such a great location.
 If we ever go back, we will definitely try to stay here again.